emmywritescode/Datakliq-ATM-Performance-and-Maintenance-Dashboard/README.md

 ## Skills demonstrated
 The following SQL skills were incorporated into this project:
 - Data manipulation and modification with SQL (INSERT INTO, UPDATE).
-- Data cleaning with SQL using CTEs.
+- Data cleaning with SQL using CTEs (WITH).
 - Set operations, looping constructs and conditional logic (UNION, WHILE, BEGIN, END, CASE).

-The following
+The following Power BI skills were into this project:
+- Data transformation using Power Query Editor.
+- Data modeling on Power BI.
+- Knowledge of DAX and measures (SWITCH, RELATED)